Skip to main content

 Arroz de Feijão

-Rice and beans cooked together, often with palm oil.
-Comfort food staple throughout Angola.
+Rice and beans cooked in one pot, often with palm oil.
+Everyday comfort food across Angola.

 Regional Cuisine Highlights